Nitneukee/Nitneukee/README.md

 ## Hi there

----
-> I am beginner at programming and try to develop my first videogame in LUA with the Love2D framework.
+I am beginner at programming and try to develop my first videogame in LUA with the Love2D framework.

-— Nitneuk

 <details>